julia-claira/Sales_Forecast_Dynamic/README.md

 ## Description

 A dashboard which includes sales data forecast by machine learning, and an analysis of historical sales.
-(This is a copy of the original repository to highlight my personal contributions to the project.
+(This is a copy of the original repository to highlight my personal contributions on the project.
 The other contributors are listed at the bottom.)